 If, after cancellation of any Order or this BSCA, it is determined that Seller was not in Default, the rights and remedies of the Parties will be as set forth in Section 17.1.

-If a specific Default occurs as outlined in Attachment 3, Boeing may at its sole discretion cover its damages caused by Seller’s Default by way of liquidated damages as stipulated in Attachment 3 to this BSCA.
+Boeing may at its sole discretion recover liquidated damages as stipulated in Attachment 3 to this BSCA.

+The A&D general liability under the BSCA should not exceed 15% per year of the annual turnover made under the BSCA.

+18.24 A&D shall in no event be liable for indirect, special, punitive or consequential damages, loss of profits, loss of revenues.

 Confidentiality.